abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/redis-data-searching/installation.md

 ```output
 -rwxr-xr-x 1 root root 17869216 Oct 23 11:48 redis-server
 ```
+This confirms that Redis compiled successfully and that the `redis-server` binary is present in the `/src` directory.
+The file’s permissions indicate it is executable.

 ### Install Redis System-Wide
+This command installs Redis binaries (`redis-server` and `redis-cli`) into system-wide directories (typically `/usr/local/bin`), allowing you to run Redis commands from any location.
 To make redis-server and redis-cli accessible globally:

 ```console